ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Large Number of Issuers {#servers}

-Similarly to the Issuer rotation dynamic that is raised above, if there are a large number of Issuers, and Origins accept all of them, segregation can occur.
-For example, if Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
-Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learn.
+Similarly to the Issuer rotation dynamic discussed above, if there are a large number of Issuers, and Origins accept all of them, segregation can occur.
+If Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
+Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
 Therefore, there is an exponential loss in anonymity relative to the number of Issuers that there are.

-For example, if there are 32 Issuers, then Origins learn 32 bits of information about the Client if a valid token is presented for each one.
+For example, if there are 32 Issuers, then Origins learn 32 bits of information about the Client if a valid token is presented for each Issuer.
 If the distribution of Issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any Client amongst all other Internet users.
-Assuming a uniform distribution is clearly the worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.
+Assuming a uniform distribution is clearly the worst-case scenario, and is unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.

 In cases where clients can hold tokens for all Issuers at any given